blaenk/blaenk.github.io/pages/lately.markdown

 footer: true
 ---

-{% include post/date.html %}

 * toc

-This page lists some of the things I've been up to lately, updated {{ updated }}.
+This page lists some of the things I've been up to lately.

 ### Currently Working On